 For the long-range potential, the strengths of the attractive potentials are set to obtain similar binding energies for the short-range potential.
-The range of the force parameter $\mu$ is set as $\mu=20~\mathrm{MeV}$ for these four cases.
-The other values of this parameter and their effect on the finite-volume extrapolation will be discussed afterwards.
+The range of the force parameter $\mu$ is set as $\mu=20~\mathrm{MeV}$ for these four $C_0$ cases.
+The other values of the force parameter and their effect on the finite-volume extrapolation will be discussed afterwards.
 The following three formulae~\footnote{For the case of $C_{01}=C_{02}=$ 0.03 MeV$^{-2}$, PySR model gets the formula $E_L=C'_1+C'_2/L+C'_3L$.
 For the purpose of a uniform form of the formula, when the ratio $C^\prime_3/C^\prime_2$ is small enough, the formula is approximated as $E_L=C_1+C_2e^{-C_3L}/L$.}

 are accepted by PySR model.
-Fig.~\ref{fig:long_FVE_Eb} shows the fitting results of the above three formulae to the energy with the long-range interaction.
-For the case with binding energy smaller than $1~\mathrm{MeV}$, i.e. Fig.~\ref{fig:long_FVE_Eb}(a), Eq.~\eqref{Eq:A_long} is preferred.
-However the binding energy is too small to make the energy convergent in box size $30^3~\mathrm{fm}^3$, making Eq.~\eqref{Eq:A_long} unapplicable to other cases.
-For the other cases, Eq.~\eqref{Eq:C_long} describes the samples very well and can be considered as the uniform formulae to describe the energy shift with the the range of the potential as large as $10~\mathrm{fm}$.
+Figure~\ref{fig:long_FVE_Eb} shows the fitting results of the above three formulae to the energy with the long-range interaction.
+For the case with binding energy smaller than $1~\mathrm{MeV}$, i.e., figure~\ref{fig:long_FVE_Eb}(a), equation~\eqref{Eq:A_long} is preferred.
+However, the binding energy is too small to make the energy convergent in box size $30^3~\mathrm{fm}^3$, making Eq.~\eqref{Eq:A_long} inapplicable to other cases.
+For the other cases, equation~\eqref{Eq:C_long} describes the samples very well and can be considered as a uniform formula to describe the energy shift with the range of the potential as large as $10~\mathrm{fm}$.
 In comparison with the formula for the short-range potential, the power of $L$ in front of the exponential becomes larger.
-This enlighten us that the power of $L$ has a correlation with the range of the force.
-A theoretical formulation of the two-body quantization condition in the presence of a long-range force was proposed in ~\cite{Bubna:2024izx,Meng:2021uhz,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn}.
+This enlightens us that the power of $L$ has a correlation with the range of the force.
+A theoretical formulation of the two-body quantization condition in the presence of a long-range force was proposed in Refs.~\cite{Bubna:2024izx,Meng:2021uhz,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn,Yu:2025gzg}.
 We expect that a comparable power-law dependence on $L$ can be obtained within the improved L\"{u}scher formula.

 As discussed above, the power of $L$ in front of the exponential is related to the range of the force.
-Accordingly, we study tendency of this power in the following.
-According to the results from machine learning approach, the formula can be written as a general form:
+Accordingly, we study the tendency of this power in the following.
+According to the results from the machine learning approach, the formula can be written as a general form,